Caxzen/Lasso-Model-Using-Homotopy-Method-/README.md

 # Lasso Homotopy Model

 This repository contains an implementation of a Lasso Homotopy algorithm, a method for solving the Lasso (Least Absolute Shrinkage and Selection Operator) regression problem by tracing the regularization path from a high penalty to a user-specified target penalty.
-The model is built from scratch using NumPy and follows the homotopy continuation approach described in literature like "Pathwise Coordinate Optimization" by Friedman et al.
+The model is built from scratch using NumPy.

 ## 1. What Does the Model Do and When Should It Be Used?